 Traveling

-5 Steps to Install a Tower Crane
+5 Steps to Setting Up a Tower Crane

 Step 1 – Find the Right Location

 To begin this process, you’ll want to search for the right placement.
 If you position the tower crane in a place that’s too small or near electrical wires, you risk it falling apart or ripping down the cables.
-In most cases, there are strict manufacturing rules that need to be followed, such as placing the tower crane at least 10-feet away from power lines.
+In most cases, there are strict placement rules that need to be followed, such as placing the tower crane at least 10-feet away from power lines.

 You’ll want to make sure the tower crane is in a somewhat open space so it can freely move side-to-side.
 You’ll also need to keep wind patterns in mind.
 If you place the tower crane in a strong current, it will stress the machine and could cause it to topple over.
 To prevent this, research the area and check local guidelines.